 You can contribute up to 25% of your earned income.
 This is your net income after business expenses.
 There's a maximum contribution of $58,000 in 2021.

 How Much Do You Have to Contribute for Employees?

 You must contribute the same percentage of income for your employees as you do for yourself.
-For example, if you contribute 20% of your eligible compensation to the plan you must also make a contribution for each eligible employee in the amount of 20% of their eligible compensation.
+For instance, let's say you contribute 20% of your eligible compensation to the plan.
+In that case, you must also make a contribution for each eligible employee in the amount of 20% of their eligible compensation.

 Employees are eligible for contributions if:

 - They have worked for you three out of the past five years.

 - They earn more than $650 in 2021.